ppy/osu-wiki/wiki/Tournaments/MWC/2022_4K/en.md

 ## Participants

 *Notice: Captains are listed in **bold**.
 The final team composition for each country is subject to change.
-If you have been selected as a captain, check your [inbox](https://osu.ppy.sh/community/chat).*
+If you have been selected as a captain, check your [inbox](https://osu.ppy.sh/community/chat) for more instructions.*

 |  | Country | Members |
 | :-: | :-: | :-- |